DearCM1/South-Island-Recipes/files/mushroom_gnocchi_bake.md

 8. Serve with a garnish of **parsley** and eat either by itself or with some grilled chicken or lemony white fish.

+---
 ## Notes

-> 1. Get your hands on the [Geo Watkins Mushroom Ketchup](https://www.geowatkins.com/products/geo-watkins-mushroom-ketchup-190ml) to completely blast this dish to space.
+>*Note 1:* Get your hands on the Geo Watkins Mushroom Ketchup to completely blast this dish to space.
 You can find it at most major supermarkets.

-> 2. The **gnocchi** will cook with the excess water in the dish whilst in the oven.
+>*Note 2:* The **gnocchi** will cook with the excess water in the dish whilst in the oven.
 By not pre-boiling the **gnocchi** all the starch remains in the dish, helping thicken the sauce and create a better bite (no sludge).